Jacob Gade: Worldwide hit

 Gade's Jalousie was a worldwide hit.
 Performed for the first time on Monday 14 September 1925 at the premiere of the American movie Don Q. Son of Zorro, starring Douglas Fairbanks and Mary Astor, it placed Denmark in the world map of music.
 His royalties as composer were so ample that in the 1970s it was estimated that the song was played, at least, once every minute on some radio of the planet.

 After Jalousie he devoted solely to musical composition, retired and based in a country house.
 There, among others, were born Rhapsodietta and another tango Romanesca which were published in Copenhagen and in Paris.
 He returned to the United States of America in 1939 where they offered to publish his whole output.

 On 8 April 1940 he returned to his country.
 The following day the Nazis invaded Denmark.
 He endured it by settling on the Fiskerleje Island where he continued composing.
 There a successful waltz was born: Capricious.
 Also other tangos: El matador, Tango charmeuse, Lille Mary Anne, Laila, and Tango Glamour.

 Jalousie was born as an instrumental, but later in every country a lyric was written, according to their taste and commercial preference.
 This is the case of the above-mentioned Vera Bloom for the previously cited Frankie Laine.
-In Finland a lyric written by Kuliervo is known.
+In Finland a lyric written by Kullervo (alias) is known.
 In Great Britain, the orchestra led by Gerald Bright presented his vocalist Monterrey (whose true name was Montgomery) singing a lyric by E. Way and so appeared many others of the kind.

 The boom of Jalousie stirred up a legal conflict with the Danish publishing house Wilhelm Hansen to which Gade had granted the royalties of all the pieces he would compose until a certain date.
 The composer did not stick to what was agreed and published Jalousie by his own publishing house, Gade & Warny, thinking that the contract had expired, on the same day of the above-mentioned premiere.
 The issue was solved after Gade yielded a part of his royalties.

 The number was included totally or partially in over 100 movies, in numerous television series and on all new ways of playing back since records appeared.